gsmfnc/StaRS2D/README.md

-The accelerations can be computed by multiplying the forces by the inverse of the Starship's mass $m=1$ and the torque by the inverse of the inertia $I=1000$ (NOTE: the mass and the inertia have been chosen in order to have a decent controllability of Starship).
+The accelerations can be computed by multiplying the forces by the inverse of the Starship's mass $m=1$ and the torque by the inverse of the inertia $I=1000$ (NOTE: the mass and the inertia have been chosen in order to have decent controllability of Starship).
 Then, simple integration of these acceleration equations with a sampling time of
 $T_s=0.1s$ produces the motion dynamics of the Starship.